velaia/velaia.github.io/_projects/1_project.md

 ## Solution
 tfc.ai guided the customer through the process of identifying a suitable first AI project, executing a Proof-of-Concept project and later implementing a production solution.
 Together with a customer domain expert we identified the challenges and requirements:

-- API-based solution to suit different usage scenarios and easy integration
+- **API-based** solution to suit different usage scenarios and easy integration
-- Cloud-hosting, independent of customer IT landscape
+- **Cloud-hosting**, independent of customer IT landscape
-- Continuous learning to support growing number of identifiable parts
+- **Continuous learning** to support growing number of identifiable parts
-- Agile project with short feedback-loops
+- **Agile project** with short feedback-loops
-- Possibility to quickly retrain Neural Network
+- Customer has the ability to quickly retrain the model

 ## Project Details
 **Industry**: Automotive<br />